ryanchynoweth44/AutoMLExamples/blogs/MLBox.md

 1. Now that we have our data and MLBox installed, let's read our datasets into memory and start preparing it for a machine learning algorithm.

-    MLBox has its own Reader class for effecient and distributed reading of data, one key feature to this class is that it expects a list of file paths to your training and test datasets.
+    MLBox has its own Reader class for efficient and distributed reading of data, one key feature to this class is that it expects a list of file paths to your training and test datasets.
 Interacting with my datasets was slightly foreign at first, but once I learned that the Reader class creates a dictionary object with pandas dataframes and our target (label) column as a pandas series it was easier to work with.

     ```python
     from mlbox.preprocessing import *